-Across the globe, now education plays a vital role without which we won't have made a giant leap in many areas particularly in engineering, science and medicine.
-If you trace the history of education in the South Asia, including India it is based on tradition.
+Across the globe, now education plays a vital role without which we won't have made a giant leap in many areas, particularly, in engineering, science and medicine.
+If you trace the history of education in South Asia, including India it is based on tradition.
 Much importance was given to Indian religions, Indian mathematics, Indian logic and languages.
 They were taught primarily at early Hindu and Buddhist centers of learning such as Taxila (in modern-day Pakistan) and Nalanda (in India).
 Earlier Gurukulam system was prevalent in India.
 A well-versed scholar - Guru with his assistants used to teach a group of disciples in a secluded place called Ashram.
 They learned the subjects essential for survival, besides pursuit of knowledge.
 The training may last a few years.
-After Muslim invasions from NW, in the Middle Ages Islamic education was introduced in India, teaching various subjects of value, besides religion.
+After Muslim invasions from NW in the Middle Ages, Islamic education was introduced in India, teaching various subjects of value, besides religion.

 |1818.
 Serampore College in Serampore, West Bengalwww.tripmondo.com|

 The college consists of two sections : The theological faculty and a separate college with faculties of arts, science, commerce.

 The Senate of Serampore College (University) is in charge of the academic administration of all the theological colleges affiliated with it.
 The council of Serampore College, holding Danish charter had the power to confer degrees in any subject,but, presently it is confined to conferring theological degrees as recommended by the senate.
 Several theological colleges and seminaries in India, Nepal, Bangladesh and Sri Lanka are affiliated to the Senate of Serampore College (University).

 Danish King Frederick VI of Denmark first granted a Royal Charter, giving Serampore College the status of a university to confer degrees.
 However, when the University of Calcutta was established in 1857, the arts, science and commerce courses of Serampore College were affiliated to it.